Hosmer homers again, Snell fans 8 as Padres beat Arizona 4-2 - WHIZ News

 Emilio Pagán (2-0) worked an inning for the win and Mark Melancon pitched the ninth for his second save in two games.
 He got Marte to ground out with a runner on second to end it.

-It was Snell’s first start since Game 6 of the World Series with Tampa Bay.
+It was Snell’s first start since Game 6 of the World Series.
 Rays manager Kevin Cash yanked Snell with a 1-0 lead in the sixth inning against the Los Angeles Dodgers, who rallied to win the game and the 2020 championship.

-Snell was obtained by the Padres in a five-player trade with the Rays on Dec.
-29, the same day San Diego acquired Yu Darvish from the Chicago Cubs.
+Snell was acquired by the Padres in a five-player trade with Tampa Bay, the same day San Diego acquired Yu Darvish from the Chicago Cubs.

+Tingler said the decision to pull Snell was “100% pitch count. … We’re trying to be disciplined early.
+There’s a time to let him go.
+I kind of had it in my mind tonight 85 pitches or so, right there.”

+Snell said he needs to be more aggressive in the strike zone and not fall behind batters.

+“I’m not here to throw nine innings in the first game,” Snell said.
+“No one remembers your first couple months of a season, they remember how you finish and what you do in the postseason.
+That’s what matters.
+Right now you build a base, you build a structure, you build something that you can grow and build on and then when you get deeper into the season, that’s when you start to let the horses go.
+For now, just take it easy, relax, we’re going to build this the right way and then we’ll start to get some innings and some depth and we can have some fun.”

-Hosmer had three hits and three RBIs for the second consecutive game and factored in all four runs.
-He hit a two-run homer off Merrill Kelly in the third inning to give the Padres a 3-0 lead.
+Hosmer also had three hits for the second consecutive game and factored in all four runs.
+He hit a two-run homer off Merrill Kelly (0-1) in the third to give the Padres a 3-0 lead.
 Manny Machado was aboard on a one-out walk.
 The homer came right after Fernando Tatis Jr. was thrown out trying to steal third.

 After Marte hit a two-run homer off Stammen in the seventh to pull the Diamondbacks to 3-2, Hosmer punched an opposite-field RBI single to left for a two-run cushion.
 Hosmer singled leading off the second and scored on Jurickson Profar’s sacrifice fly.